Galactic rotation curves versus ultralight dark matter: A systematic comparison with SPARC data: Conclusions

 As an aside, we argued that the presence of multiple species of ULDM, as might be expected in the string axiverse scenario, could lead to dynamical relaxation becoming more efficient than would be naively estimated in case the ULDM makes up just a fraction $f<1$ of the total cosmological DM.
 This suggests that having ``more than one $m$" could open up unexpected regions in parameter space where the signature of an ULDM soliton might be meaningfully sought after.

-\acknowledgments NB is grateful for the support of the Clore scholarship of the Clore Israel Foundation.
-KB and NB were supported by grant 1784/20 from the Israel Science Foundation.
-CS is supported by the Foreign Postdoctoral Fellowship Program of the Israel Academy of Sciences and Humanities, partly by the European Research Council (ERC) under the EU Horizon 2020 Programme (ERC-CoG-2015 - Proposal n.~682676 LDMThExp), and partly by Israel Science Foundation (Grant No.~1302/19).
+\acknowledgments N.B. is grateful for the support of the Clore scholarship of the Clore Israel Foundation.
+K.B. and N.B. were supported by Grant No. 1784/20 from the Israel Science Foundation.
+C.S. is supported by the Foreign Postdoctoral Fellowship Program of the Israel Academy of Sciences and Humanities, partly by the European Research Council (ERC) under the EU Horizon 2020 Program (ERC-CoG-2015 - Proposal n.~682676 LDMThExp), and partly by Israel Science Foundation (Grant No.~1302/19).
 We thank the hospitality of INFN Galileo Galilei Institute for Theoretical Physics, where participation in the workshop `New Physics from The Sky' caused our publication to be delayed by approximately two weeks (because there were so many other interesting topics to think about).

 \begin{appendix}